Hywan/mnt.io/content/articles/2026-02-23-about-memory-pressure-lock-contention-and-data-oriented-design/index.md

 Happy?
 Short enough?

 These details were important.
 Kind of.
-I hope you've learned something along the lines.
+I hope you've learned something along the way.
 Next, let's see how a sorter works, and how it could be responsible for our memory pressure and lock contention.

 ## Randomness